What happened at the F1 Austrian Grand Prix?

 8. Away from the track

-The (Un)Serious Race Series between Oracle Red Bull Racing and Scuderia AlphaTauri hit new heights in Austria, with Max Verstappen and Yuki Tsunoda going head to head in a pair of monster mega trucks.
+The (Un)Serious Race Series between Oracle Red Bull Racing and Scuderia AlphaTauri hit new heights in Austria, with Max Verstappen and Yuki Tsunoda going head to head in a pair of hugemega trucks.

 6 min